Annual Report 2019-20

 - Invested in a new CRM system to improve systems and processes across all systems; to be fully implemented by 20-21 financial year; and

 - Converted current counselling rooms to video rooms, enabling remote presentations and/or support as required.

 Welcomed new Board members:

 - Craig Allen, a well known ABC Canberra Journalist with extensive involvement in cross-cultural community groups has joined our Board for two years.

 And farewelled retiring Board members:

-- We wish our retiring Board members Kathleen O'Sullivan, Denis Sargent, Mark Whithear and Scott Winsor all the best and thank them for their years of service
+- We wish our retiring Board member Cathy Skippington all the best and thank her for her many years of service.